denten-books/plain-text/0-intro.md

 between two usually unrelated words, a door and ajar, first creates a novel analogy but then leads to renewed insight.
 Could the nonsensical *adoor* carry the semantic weight of an adverb?
 Is it a chore to turn a jar?
-The etymological excavation leads us to rediscover unexpected confluences in the words' usage and origins.
+The etymological play leads us to rediscover unexpected confluences in the words' usage and origins.

 Where estrangement in art could renew the word through suggestive, often trans-rational [*zaum*] experience, in scholarly practice the formalists